 While the deconstruction of tradition has undoubtedly brought about important social and cultural changes, it has also created new challenges for individuals and society as a whole.
 The rise of the isolated "I" and the fragmentation of the ‘soul of society’ have contributed to a sense of disconnection and alienation.

-As previously mentioned, shamanic soul retrieval3 can be helpful, as are other modalities such as mandala meditation4 exercises, as encouraged by C.G.
-Jung.
+As previously mentioned, shamanic soul retrieval4 can be helpful, as well as other modalities such as the mandala meditation exercises encouraged by analytical psychologist Carl Jung.

 By integrating the valuable aspects of tradition with the critical insights of postmodernism, we can create a more balanced and holistic approach to self-understanding and social organization.
 This involves:

 Cultivating self-awareness — Engaging in introspection and reflection to understand our own biases, motivations, and values.
-An acute lack of self-awareness remains a significant issue in the political arena.
+An acute lack of self-awareness remains a significant issue throughout Western society.

 Building community — Seeking out meaningful connections with others and participating in shared practices that foster a sense of belonging and common purpose.

-Connecting with the sacred — Exploring spiritual practices and traditions that offer a sense of connection to something larger than ourselves.
+Connecting with the numinous — Exploring spiritual practices and traditions that offer a sense of connection to something larger than ourselves.

 The Transparent Evils of Globalism

-I assert that humanity is undergoing a tumultuous transition to multipolarity.
-This transition, however, is facing vigorous opposition.
-The Hegemon, over a period dating back to President Kennedy’s assassination in 1963, and with the collapse of the Soviet Union having dotted the i’s in 1991, has transformed from a seemingly benevolent Pax Americana to what many now describe as a de facto evil warmongering empire.
+We assert that humanity is undergoing a tumultuous transition to multipolarity — a paradigm shift.
+This transition, however, faces vigorous opposition.
+The Hegemon, over a period of time dating back to President Kennedy’s assassination in 1963, including the 1991 collapse of the Soviet Union, has transformed from a seemingly benevolent Pax Americana to what many now describe as a de facto evil warmongering empire.

-The "Military Industrial Complex," as Eisenhower foresaw, has now metastasized into a global hegemonic hammer that prioritizes profit and control over peace and human well-being.
+Eisenhower recognized that the conjunction of a vast military establishment and a large arms industry was unprecedented in American history and could potentially distort political priorities.
+Just as he foresaw, it has metastasized into a global hegemonic hammer that prioritizes profit and control over peace and human well-being.

-Organizations like the World Economic Forum (WEF) and the World Health Organization (WHO), often criticized for their top-down approach to governance, can be seen as promoting a homogenized, one-size-fits-all vision of the future that disregards the cherished cultural and spiritual values of diverse societies.
+Organizations like the World Economic Forum (WEF) and the World Health Organization (WHO), often criticized for their authoritarian approach to governance, can be seen as promoting a one-size-fits-all vision of the future that disregards cherished cultural and spiritual values of diverse societies.

 This pursuit of global conformity, we argue, relies on the creation of a fragmented and compliant populace.
 By undermining traditional institutions and eroding collective identities, these globalist forces seek to create a world of atomized individuals, easily swayed by mass media narratives and susceptible to centralized control.
 As the WEF’s Yuval Harari proclaimed, “Free will is over.”5